wingkwong/leetcode-the-hard-way/solutions/0000-0099/0001-two-sum.md

 ## Approach 2: Sorting and Two Pointer

 Make a vector of pairs of the original vector elements and the indices of the elements in the original vector.
 Sort this new formed vector.
 Using two pointer approach, find the sum of the elements pointed by the left and right pointers.
 If this sum is less than the target increment the left pointer by one, if the sum is greater than the target decrement the right pointer by one, and if the sum is equal to the target return the positions of the elements in the original array.
-This solution gives O(nlogn) time complexity and O(n) space complexity.
+This solution gives $O(nlogn)$ time complexity and $O(n)$ space complexity.

 <Tabs>
 <TabItem value="cpp" label="C++">